Melaleuca alternifolia: Horticulture

 This species grows well in a wide range of soils and climates.
-It prefers moist, but well-drained soils and to be grown in full sun.
+It prefers moist, but well-drained soils and full sun.

 Traditional medicine and potential toxicity

 Tea tree has been used as a folk medicine treatment among Indigenous Australians of eastern inland areas who use tea trees by inhaling the oils from the crushed leaves to treat coughs and colds.
 They also sprinkle leaves on wounds, after which a poultice is applied.
 In addition, tea tree leaves are soaked to make an infusion to treat sore throats or skin ailments.

 Characteristic of the myrtle family Myrtaceae, it is used to distill essential oil.
 It is the primary species for commercial production of tea tree oil (melaleuca oil), a topical treatment.
-Tea tree oil is commonly used as a treatment for acne, although there is limited evidence that it is effective for this purpose.
+Tea tree oil is commonly used as a treatment for acne, although evidence is limited that it is effective for this purpose.

 If ingested, tea tree oil is toxic with serious side effects, including coma, and may cause skin irritation if used topically in high concentrations.
 As of 2006, no deaths were reported in the medical literature.